awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 }
 ```

 AWS CloudTrail logs all operations that use the VPC endpoint\.
-However, your CloudTrail logs don’t include operations requested by principals in other accounts or operations for CMKs in other accounts\.
+However, your CloudTrail logs don’t include operations requested by principals in other accounts or operations for KMS keys in other accounts\.

 As such, you might want to create a VPC endpoint policy that prevents principals in external accounts from using the VPC endpoint to call any AWS KMS operations on any keys in the local account\.

-The following example uses the [aws:PrincipalAccount](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalaccount) global condition key to deny access to all principals for all operations on all CMKs unless the principal is in the local account\.
+The following example uses the [aws:PrincipalAccount](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalaccount) global condition key to deny access to all principals for all operations on all KMS keys unless the principal is in the local account\.
 Before using a policy like this one, replace the example account ID with a valid one\.

 ```
 {